 - Look At Improving Your Grammar

-- Dissect Your Favourite Authors
+- Dissect Your Favorite Authors

 - Create Outlines

 There’s nothing worse for a writer than a blank page.
 It’s intimidating, and you just don’t know where to start.
-Stop this happening to you by creating an outline for everything you write.
-It can be as minimalist or as detailed as you like but create an outline that shows you what should happen at every step of your story.
+Stop this from happening to you by creating an outline for everything you write.
+It can be as minimalist or as detailed as you like, but create an outline that shows you what should happen at every step of your story.
 This will help you beat the dreaded blank page and get started.

 - Take A Look At Your Older Work